flaviuvadan/sick-fits/README.md

 The back-end component uses Prisma for CRUD (create, read, update, delete) operations on MySQL.
 GraphQL Yoga is used as a proxy on top of Prisma for handling data logic.

+The app is deployed to Heroku, hosting a PostgreSQL database (10000 rows/free), with a server deployed on top of the database (0.5GB RAM, 1vCPU/free)